 It’s amazing how quickly they grow once they get past the six-month mark.
 Let them have a little extra room as a piglet and watch how they fill out the crate.

 We used a small metal dog crate because we already use this for other animals on the farm.
-The first week we brought Bently home we kept the little crate in his room with him.
-Eventually, the crate left and he made his bed in the corner.
+The first week we brought Bently home, we kept the little crate in his room with him.
+Eventually, the crate left, and he made his bed in the corner.

 It is the cutest thing to watch your pig snuggle under blankets.
 They love lots of blankets.
 You can never have too many.
 Start with fleece blankets.
-The pigs can’t rip them up as easy.
+The pigs can’t rip them up as easily.

-Of course, you could get your pig one of those luxury soft dog beds but blankets do the job just fine.
-I gave Bently our old dog bed like that and he shredded the thing.
-The amount of shredding depends on your pig’s personality of course.
+Of course, you could get your pig one of those luxury soft dog beds, but blankets do the job just fine.
+I gave Bently our old dog bed like that, and he shredded the thing.
+The amount of shredding depends on your pig’s personality, of course.
 For a frugal farm girl, I say don’t bother.
 Stick with the fleece.

-Depending on the time of your you bring your piggy home, you will want it to have some outside time.
-When they are little an hour or two is enough to keep them entertained.
+Depending on your you bring your piggy home, you will want it to have some outside time.
+When they are little, an hour or two is enough to keep them entertained.

 We used four pallets to start with Bently.
 They worked great.
-Boy did he look tiny in just FOUR pallets.
+Boy, did he look tiny in just FOUR pallets?

 Now we are continuing to use pallets for their pen.

 Don’t mess around with anything other than a pig harness.
 I made this mistake.
-I bought the cute puppy harness and it worked for about 5 weeks.
-Then I bought the next size up and it worked for a couple more weeks.
+I bought the cute puppy harness, and it worked for about 5 weeks.
+Then I bought the next size up, and it worked for a couple more weeks.